 Climate change science is a multidisciplinary field.
 Many important functions of the climate system are domain of Climate physics.
 We claim, that physics teachers should have good understanding of basic principles of climate physics, e.g. greenhouse effect and causes of sea level rise, in order to transmit the knowledge towards their pupils.
 Dozens of studies have shown that people (mostly students or pupils) confuse greenhouse effect with ozone hole.
-To investigate the roots of this confusion we interviewed students at Masaryk University, Faculty of Education, who suppose to become physics teachers.
-The findings of our study were utilized to design an university course based on laboratory and outdoor experiments and measurements.
-We provide recommendations for improvement of teaching physics at universities.
+To investigate the roots of misconceptions, we interviewed students at Masaryk University, Faculty of Education, who suppose to become physics teachers.
+We found their understanding of greenhouse effect is poor, ozone holes are out of their scope.
+Our results are being utilized to design a university course using laboratory and outdoor experiments and measurements, explaining vital concepts thoroughly - some examples are here too.